aaronditto/fizzbuzz/instructions.md

 ###Step 1

-Write some JavaScript code that prints out the following for a contiguous range of numbers:
+Write some JavaScript code that prints out the following for a contiguous range of integer values:

  - the number
  - `fizz` for numbers that are multiples of 3
  - `buzz` for numbers that are multiples of 5
  - `fizzbuzz` for numbers that are multiples of 15

-e.g. If I run the program over a range from 1-20 I should get the following output
+e.g. Running the program over a range from 1-20 should output:

     1 2 fizz 4 buzz fizz 7 8 fizz buzz 11 fizz 13 14 fizzbuzz 16 17 fizz 19 buzz